 “After my 10k race last week in Ostrava, I was surprised to meet a representative of another big country asking me to accept his nationality with very many promises.

 “All I want is to train better and also help struggling athletes.
-But since my running career begun in 2016, I have not felt the efforts of my government.
+But since my running career began in 2016, I have not felt the efforts of my government.
 Sad….” he wrote on his Instagram page.